 The value of learning is more limited in the CO treatments, as holdings of goods are not re-initialized.
 Even in a static theory this makes a difference.
 If we reinitialize the holdings, traders have the opportunity to learn costlessly.
 Re-initialization clearly makes learning easier, as different strategies can be tried and individual decisions can be improved.
 In the other instance, i.e., when holdings of goods are carried over, a subject does not have the opportunity to recover from poor decisions made in the past.
-In particular, as the competitive equilibrium moves with each change in endowment point the no re-initialization, the process is stacked against going to the initial CE.
-To account for this, and to observe
+In particular, as the competitive equilibrium moves with each change in endowments, the process is stacked